How to Apply to our Degree Level Courses

 Before you apply

-The best way to find out about our undergraduate courses is to come along to one of our Open Days.
+The best way to find out about our undergraduate courses is to come along to one of our Open Days or book a Personal Tour over the summer.
 You will have the chance to meet students and staff, hear about the courses in more detail, tour around the workshops and studios, and find out what it could be like to study in a highly specialised art college.

 Full-time BA (Hons) degrees